 -Eric Schmidt, Google

-For example, Facebook.com might be placed into the category "social networking" and Bovada.com might be categorized as "gambling."
-Categorization can be immensely helpful for companies.
-Managing website categories can not only increase employee productivity, but also help detect and prevent potential insider threat incidents.
+For example, Facebook.com might be placed into the category “social networking” and Bovada.com might be categorised as “gambling”.
+Website categorisation can be immensely helpful for companies.
+Managing website categories can not only increase employee productivity but also help detect and prevent potential insider threat incidents.

-Website categorization can be useful to security teams in two important ways.
+Website categorisation can be useful to security teams in two important ways.

 Managing user browsing

-Most organizations have an acceptable-use policy that governs employees' web browsing.
+Most organisations have an acceptable-use policy that governs employees’ web browsing.
 Taken directly from a SANS acceptable use template, the verbiage might look something like this:

 3.1 Internet Services Allowed Internet access is to be used for business purposes only.
 Capabilities for the following standard Internet services will be provided to users as needed:

 E-mail: Send/receive E-mail messages to/from the Internet (with or without document attachments).